Title: Country Mouse and City Mouse

 Author: Based on an Aesop’s Fable.
 App by McGraw-Hill

 Description: A mouse that lives in the city visits a mouse friend who lives in the country.
 Although they both enjoy the visits, they long for their familiar homes.

 • Trying new experiences

 • Being kind even if you don’t like someone else’s ideas or things

-Why I like this book: I have always liked this story and this sweetly illustrated e-book did not disappoint!
+Why I like this book: I have always liked this story and recently discovered that it is also available as a sweetly illustrated e-book which did not disappoint!
 I remember reading this book or hearing it read to me when I was very young and was intrigued by how different the city and country environments were from one another.
 I enjoyed seeing the various activities each mouse shared with the other.
 I love this book today for the same reasons!

 Ideas for use:

 • Great story to read before a play date.
 Talk with your child about the fact that their friend has had different experiences and may have different ideas about play.

 • Play a game called “If You Like” with a group of children after reading the story.
 For example, “If you like snow, jump to the wall”.
 Discuss and affirm differences as well as similarities.